 Carrying a Worker’s Compensation Policy benefits workers, employers, and society as a whole.
 Injured workers and their families are provided a remedy for workplace injuries so that they can ease the burden of wage loss and medical bills that may arise from those injuries.
 Employers are provided common law protections because they remained compliant with compulsory worker’s compensation statutes, and they have subsequently fulfilled a moral obligation to their employees to provide compensation payments in the event of an unfortunate injury.
 Worker’s Compensation helps to ease the societal burden of injured and disabled employees by providing means for families to survive and continue to pay their bills.

 Worker’s compensation is probably one of the most loathed insurance coverages for small business owners, but it is also one of the most important.
 While you may be able to easily predict the amount of possible loss your business would incur if your store burnt down, it is much more difficult to predict the potential costs of lifelong medical bills for an employee who incurs a back injury while at work.

 Insurance policies are valuable because, when written correctly, they can help keep your business’ doors open after an otherwise devastating accident or loss.
 For this reason, Worker’s Compensation is arguably one of the most important coverages you can buy.
-For more information on worker’s compensation insurance, contact Ruhl Insurance at (717) 665-2283 today!
+For more information on the basics of worker’s compensation insurance and to get coverage, contact Ruhl Insurance at (717) 665-2283 today!

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.